 From the Convento de Santo Domingo el Antiguo (where he received his first commission) to the Oratory of Saint Joseph (where you can reflect on his skill and vision), this route offers a unique opportunity to delve into the rich history and artistic heritage of a Renaissance master.

 A chance to witness the true genius of an artist whose unparalleled style continues to inspire entire generations.

 An introduction to El Greco’s life in Toledo

 El Greco was born on the island of Crete in 1541.
 He began his artistic career as a painter of icons (religious art).
 Afterward, he moved to Venice, where he studied under Titian and was influenced by the works of Tintoretto and Veronese.

-He then went to Rome, but his style was not well-received in the papal city, dominated by the influence of artists such as Michelangelo and Raphael.
-The religious reforms of the Catholic Church, which began at the Council of Trent, also played a role in his decision to leave Italy.
+He then went to Rome.
+However, The papal city, under the influence of artists like Michelangelo and Raphael, did not receive his style well… The religious reforms of the Catholic Church, which began at the Council of Trent, also played a role in his decision to leave Italy.